 Weather Stripping and Seal Failure

-Sun ages rubber and foam.
+Sun kills rubber and foam.
 After 5 to 7 years, most weatherstripping is done.
 It hardens, shrinks, or compresses unevenly.
-Your door still closes, but it no longer seals.
-Cool air leaks out in summer.
-Dust gets in year-round.
-Replacing weatherstripping isn't expensive — maybe $40 to $80 in materials — but it has to be installed straight and snug.
-Sloppy installation defeats the purpose.
+Your door still closes, but it doesn't seal anymore.
+Cool air leaks in summer.
+Dust gets in all year.
+New weatherstripping costs $40 to $80 in materials, but it has to go in straight and tight.
+Sloppy installation wastes the effort.

 Practical Tips for Door Maintenance

 - Test the latch monthly.
 Does the bolt slide smoothly?
-Does it catch and hold without the door bouncing?
-If the door pops open slightly after you close it, the strike plate is out of alignment.
+Does it catch without the door bouncing back?
+If the door pops open after you close it, the strike plate is misaligned.

-- Lubricate hinges and pivot hardware once a year with a light machine oil like 3-in-1.
-Skip the WD-40 — it's a cleaner, not a lubricant.
+- Oil hinges and pivot hardware once a year with 3-in-1 oil.
+Skip WD-40, it's a cleaner not a lubricant.

-- Keep door frames clean.
-Desert dust and pollen can jam pivot mechanisms and prevent smooth operation.
+- Keep frames clean.
+Desert dust and pollen jam pivots and block smooth operation.

 How The Toolbox Pro Can Help

-Rene has been fixing doors in the Phoenix East Valley for 15 years.
-He's seen every frame issue, every hardware failure, and every DIY band-aid that made things worse.
-He diagnoses the actual problem, not the symptom, and fixes it right the first time.
+Rene has fixed doors in the Phoenix East Valley for 15 years.
+He's dealt with every frame issue, every hardware failure, and every DIY band-aid that made things worse.
+He finds the actual problem, not just the symptom, and fixes it right.

-Whether your Paradise Valley estate has a sticky pivot door, a latch that won't catch, weatherstripping that's failing, or a frame that's racked with age, The Toolbox Pro handles it without the need to replace entire door assemblies.
-Most door repairs take a couple of hours and cost a fraction of a new door installation.
+Whether your Paradise Valley home has a sticky pivot door, a latch that won't catch, failing weatherstripping, or a frame that's twisted with age, The Toolbox Pro repairs it without replacing entire door assemblies.
+Most door repairs take a couple of hours and cost a fraction of a new installation.

-We work on everything from standard entry doors to custom iron work and oversized frames.
-We respect your home and your budget.
+We handle standard entry doors, custom iron work, and oversized frames.
+We respect your home and your wallet.

 Frequently Asked Questions